Skip to article frontmatterSkip to article content

 Disadvantages: fragile ribbon element; lower output level, requiring a high-gain preamplifier; sensitive to wind and plosive sounds; some classic ribbon microphones should not be connected to phantom power (though modern active ribbon microphones require it).

 MEMS (Micro-Electro-Mechanical Systems) microphones are semiconductor-based transducers fabricated using integrated circuit manufacturing techniques.
-They are used in smartphones, laptops, hearing aids, and other consumer devices where miniaturisation is essential.
-Their electroacoustic performance has improved dramatically in recent years, and they are increasingly found in professional measurement applications as well.
+They are used in smartphones, laptops, hearing aids, and other consumer devices where small size matters most.
+Their performance has improved dramatically in recent years, and they are increasingly found in professional measurement applications as well.

 A polar pattern (or directivity pattern) describes how sensitive a microphone is to sounds arriving from different directions.
 It is typically represented as a plot of sensitivity versus angle, in polar coordinates.